chrisbodger/veincam2019/Administration/Handover-Document.md

 Currently the VeinCam also requires an external battery pack, which adds extra volume and makes it harder to hold onto.
 Whilst a version of the VeinCam with an integrated battery was partially designed, it was abandoned due to the added complexity of a fully integrated solution.
 An area for improvement may be taking a middle ground through figuring out a way to mount an external battery pack to the VeinCam, which will make it into one unit whilst not having the complexity and cost of a fully integrated solution.

-### 2.3.
-Governance Summary and Repository Documentation

-## 3. Future of the Project